mochi-hpc/mochi-doc/docs/source/yokan/02_config.rst

 -----------------------------------

 In the previous tutorial we have hand-written an admin program to create a database.
-This is however not needed, as we could have put the database definition directly in the Bedrock configuration file, as follows.
+This is not needed, however, as we could have put the database definition directly in the Bedrock configuration file, as follows.